Shawville, Quebec: History

 The municipality has a Methodist church that was built in Shawville in 1835, while the Catholic Parish of Saint-Alexandre-de-Clarendon opened its doors in 1840.
-This church would later be renamed as Sainte-Mélanie, and still later as Saint-Jacques-le-Majeur in 1917.
+This church would later be renamed Sainte-Mélanie and still later as Saint-Jacques-le-Majeur in 1917.

 In recent times, Shawville has been the site of several conflicts between local shopkeepers and the Office québécois de la langue française over the province's language laws.

 Geography

-The town is completely enclosed within the municipality of Clarendon.
+The town is an enclave within the municipality of Clarendon.
 Shawville is situated approximately 75 km west of Gatineau and 35 km southeast of Fort-Coulonge.